 - Antibiotic susceptibility testing is complex and may take a long-time to return a result.
 It is generally performed on isolates of Mycobacterium tuberculosis.
 This testing is occasionally performed on other species of Mycobacteria, however there is no evidence that the results can predict the outcome of therapy with the drug tested, except in very specific cases.

 Since TB is transmitted by airborne droplets from respiratory secretions it is a public health risk.
 It can spread in confined populations, such as correctional facilities, nursing homes, and schools.
 Those who are very young, elderly, or have diseases and conditions that compromise their immune systems tend to be especially vulnerable.
 AFB smears and cultures can help track and minimize the spread of TB in these populations and help determine the effectiveness of treatment.

 How is the sample collected for testing?

 If a person is unable to produce sputum, the doctor may collect respiratory samples using a procedure called a bronchoscopy.
 Bronchoscopy allows the doctor to look at and collect samples from the bronchi and bronchioles.
-Once a local anesthetic has been sprayed onto the airway, the doctor can insert a tube into the bronchi and smaller bronchioles and aspirate fluid samples for testing.
-Sometimes, he/she will introduce a small amount of saline through the tubing and into the bronchi and then aspirate it to collect a bronchial washing.
+Once a local anaesthetic has been sprayed onto the airway, the doctor can insert a tube into the bronchi and smaller bronchioles and fluid samples for testing.
+Sometimes, they will introduce a small amount of saline through the tubing and into the bronchi and then aspirate it to collect a bronchial washing.